Q: Which stove should I buy?

 Q: I live outside the EU, why do I have to pay VAT?

 A: Our beloved tax authorities require proof that the goods have left the EU and remain there.
-We can only provide that proof using a much more expensive way of shipping plus some bureaucracy – all together being more expensive than paying the VAT.
+We can only provide that proof using a much more expensive way of shipping – all together being more expensive than paying the VAT.

 However, if you plan to make a larger purchase, please contact us by email and we will try to find a way.